vekron1207/Authenti-Kator-2.0/README.md

 - Submit a pull request to the main repository.

-## License
-The Product Authentication App is licensed under the MIT License.
-See the LICENSE file for more information.

 ## Contact
 If you have any questions or concerns about the app, please contact us at varun.kashyap1207@gmail.com